 - The team backlog contains backlog items (user stories and others) that a team works on.

-Product backlog items act as placeholders for future conversation about an option for achieving your desired outcome.
+Product backlog items act as placeholders for future conversations about an option for achieving your desired outcome.
 That means a team doesn’t have to have an idea fully fleshed out before adding it to the product backlog.
 When a product backlog item is initially added to a product backlog it only needs to have enough information to remind the team what the option was.
 A product backlog item only needs to be fully described when a team is about to start work on it.

-The dynamic nature of a product backlog provides teams a way to manage their learning about the desired outcome and potential ways to deliver that outcome.
+The dynamic nature of a product backlog provides teams with a way to manage their learning about the desired outcome and potential ways to deliver that outcome.
 The product backlog does not need to be complete when a team starts work, so the team can start with an initial idea and add new product backlog items as they learn more.

 Just because something is on a product backlog does not mean that it has to be delivered, so a team can remove product backlog items that they discover do not contribute toward achieving the desired outcome.
 This means that a team can avoid producing extraneous outputs that do not add value and spend their time working on truly valuable changes.